Video visit appointments

 - You wear a battery-operated data recorder for up to eight hours.

-- Images of the intestinal track are sent twice each second to sensors worn around your abdomen (the middle of your body).
+- The capsule's camera sends images of the intestinal track twice each second to sensors worn around your abdomen (the middle of your body).

 - At the end of the day, the images are downloaded to a computer and viewed by your doctor.